fenghen360/HomBlocks/README.md

 ```
 <br/>
 <br/>
-#### Running with 36 Xenarthrans mitochondiral genomes as an example
+#### Running with 36 Xenarthrans mitochondrial genomes as an example

 This dataset of example running was referred to this paper:<br/>
 **Gibb, G. et al. (2016).
 Shotgun mitogenomics provides a reference phylogenetic framework and timescale for living xenarthrans.
 Molecular Biology and Evolution, 33(3), 621-642.**<br/>